sadkowa/course-form/README-new.md

 In this project, I used:

-- Hooks:
-    - useState
-    - useContext
-- Context Api - passing data within the application
-- Styled Components
+- Redux - to manage state (separate storage for activate items and course form data)
+- Styled-components and Theme Provider for styling

 ---